erikbos/gatekeeper/docs/accesslogserver.md

 Accesslogserver writes multiple logfiles, one for each function of accesslogserver.
 All are written as structured JSON, filename rotation schedule can be set via configuration file.
 The three logfiles are:

-1. `logging.filename` as log for application messages
+1. `logger.filename` as log for application messages
-2. `webadmin.logging.filename` as access log for all REST API calls
+2. `webadmin.logger.filename` as access log for all REST API calls
-3. `accesslog.logging.filename` as access log entries received from envoy
+3. `accesslog.logger.filename` as access log entries received from envoy

 ### Accesslogserver configuration file